The Ultimate Shower Screen Buying Guide

 Due to the many benefits of semi-frameless shower screens, they are the most common in production.
 They are available in just about any size and configuration to suit all needs.
 They combine superior durability with modern designs.

-The Slider Door shower set is a prime example of a semi-frameless shower screen.
-It presents excellent value for money at just $875.00 for a 1000mm x 700mm enclosure.
+The Alpine Double Pivoting Door & Return Silver is a prime example of a semi-frameless shower screen.
+It presents excellent value for money starting at just $940.00.

 Shower Panels